Figure Of Six – Aion

 Label: Nuclear Blast Records / Release date: 25th April 2008

-It has been almost ten years since Testament released new studio material, but now, finally, the thrash legends are ready with a new album that sees the original guitarists Eric Peterson and Alex Skolnick recording new songs together for the first time in sixteen years.
-The album also sees the original bassist Greg Christian for the first time in fourteen years and if all that wasn’t enough, drumming duties are handled by Paul Bostaph (ex-Slayer, ex-Exodus).
+It has been almost ten years since Testament released new studio material, but now, finally, the thrash metal legends are back with a new album that sees original guitarists Eric Peterson and Alex Skolnick recording together for the first time in sixteen years.
+The album also marks the return of original bassist Greg Christian for the first time in fourteen years.
+And if that wasn’t enough, drumming duties are handled by Paul Bostaph (ex-Slayer, ex-Exodus).

-So the expectations for this album are sky high and the question is only: can the impressive line-up deliver an impressive album.
+Expectations for this album are sky-high, and the only question is: can this impressive lineup deliver an equally impressive album?

-It all starts with a short and effective instrumental that right away presents a very tight and powerful sound, which follows in the rest of the record too.
-The sound isn’t very complex or unique, but it is extremely effective in the same way that for example Machine Head’s The Blackening is.
-The intro is basically part of track two “More Than Meets The Eye”, which is one of the best songs the band has recorded in a long time.
-With its catchy melody, sharp axe-work and galloping rhythms this song is the perfect opener for the album and it leaves the listener wanting more.
+It all starts with a short and effective instrumental that immediately showcases a tight and powerful sound – a hallmark of the rest of the record.
+The sound isn’t particularly complex or unique, but it’s extremely effective, much like Machine Head’s The Blackening.
+The intro flows directly into track two, “More Than Meets the Eye”, which stands out as one of the strongest songs the band has recorded in years.
+With its catchy melody, sharp axe work, and galloping rhythms, this track is the perfect opener and leaves the listener wanting more.

-The album is actually a very good representation of Testament’s career and there are no space fillers here, but basically one good song after another.
-By the time the blistering “Henchmen Ride” hits the listener; one begins to wonder if the quality of the album will ever fall down.
-This bombastic track brings back memories and it seems to be this decade’s “Metal Trashing Mad”.
+The album serves as an excellent representation of Testament’s career, offering no filler – just one solid track after another.
+By the time the blistering “Henchmen Ride” hits, the listener may start to wonder if the album’s quality will ever dip.
+This bombastic track evokes nostalgia and feels like this decade’s answer to “Metal Thrashing Mad”.